MarcinOrlowski/show-cheatsheet/README.md

   - Set `Current shortcut key` on `Advanced` tab to whatever you like
   - Save.

- You can now press your shortcut to check if that works.
+ You can now i.e. open new Konsole window and try your shortcut to see if it makes cheatsheet image pop up.